Bobbi Lancaster: Golf career

-Lancaster excelled at golf from a young age, winning the prestigious caddy championship at Hamilton Golf and C.C. in her early teens.
-At 11, she won a caddie tournament at the club, beating peers who were in their late teens.
+Lancaster won the caddy championship at Hamilton Golf and C.C. aged 11.
 She also qualified for the Ontario Caddy Championship.
 During high school she captained the Cathedral Boys varsity team to multiple victories.
 She also won junior tournaments, interclub matches representing Chedoke Civic Golf Course and was victorious as a member of the CANUSA Games golf team.
 In her late teens and twenties, Lancaster won multiple club championships at Chedoke.
 She also qualified and competed in several Canadian and Ontario Amateur Championships as well as the Ontario Open, a professional event.
 Lancaster also captained the McMaster University Men's Varsity Golf Team to two OUAA Championships (1972 and 1974).